-Take a trip to Madison this fall and experience one of America’s great college football atmospheres.
-USA Today named Madison as America’s Best College Football Town, and rightfully so.
-A badger game-day consists of electrifying action on, and off the field.
-Historic Camp Randall Stadium seats 80,321 passionate fans making it one of the most raucous, intimidating stadiums in all of college football.
+A University of Wisconsin Badgers gameday consists of electrifying action, on and off the field.
+Historic Camp Randall Stadium seats 80,321 passionate fans, making it one of the most raucous, intimidating stadiums in all of college football.
 Well before kickoff, you’ll find Badger fans on the prowl in downtown Madison preparing for the action.
-Weather attending a pre-game tailgate party or visiting a local establishment, there’s plenty of fun to be had.

-Top Badger Game-Day Traditions
+Top Badger Gameday Traditions

-Join The Badgers For The Arch March
+The Arch March

 The 5th Quarter

-On October 8th, 1998 a tradition was born.
-Today, between the 3rd and 4th quarters, more than 80,000 fans “Jump Around” at Camp Randall Stadium to House of Pain’s party smash hit Jump Around.
-Don’t be alarmed if you’re sitting in the upper deck and begin to feel the concrete floor beneath you shake, this is known to happen from time to time.
+On Oct.
+10, 1998, a tradition was born.
+Today, between the 3rd and 4th quarters at Camp Randall Stadium, more than 80,000 fans get on their feet to follow the directive of House of Pain’s party smash hit "Jump Around."
+Don’t be alarmed if you’re sitting in the upper deck and begin to feel the concrete floor beneath you shake; this is known to happen from time to time.